How to form simple sentences in Latin

 Examples

-The house is small.
+The horses are small.

 Free Latin lesson